 Characters displayed on the LED screen will be of the seven-segment format.
-Not all alpha-numeric characters are available or used with the LED screen.
+Not all alphanumeric characters are used with the LED screen.

-Listed are the seven-segment characters used on the LED screen along with the same characters as they are displayed on the LCD screen.
+Listed are the seven-segment characters used with the LED screen along with the same characters as they are displayed on the LCD screen.